zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 ### Representative Abstractions

-MLOps frameworks detach the user experience from the underlying complexity by defining relatable and easy to use high-level machine learning abstractions.
+_MLOps frameworks detach the user experience from the underlying complexity by defining relatable and easy to use high-level machine learning abstractions.
 These abstractions must be easy to understand and use.
-Above all they must be evocative of the set of concepts that ML and practitioners deal with on a daily basis.
+Above all they must be evocative of the set of concepts that ML and practitioners deal with on a daily basis_

 ZenML uses [an expressive range of machine learning concepts](https://docs.zenml.io/core-concepts) that are continuously distilled and evolved from the classes of problems tackled by the ML tooling ecosystem.

 At the same time, the ZenML team acknowledges that AI/ML teams are an amalgam of diverse roles and responsibilities and their challenges are not only technical but equally organizational.
-We design the ZenML framework abstractions as the foundation of a common machine learning software development language that all roles involved in the machine learning project lifecycle can learn, understand and relate to, from Data Scientists and ML Engineers to Operations and Site Reliability Engineers.
+We design the ZenML framework abstractions as the foundation of a common machine learning software development language that all personas involved in the machine learning project lifecycle can learn, understand and relate to, from Data Scientists and ML Engineers to Operations and Site Reliability Engineers.
 More than an MLOps framework, ZenML is also [a collaboration framework](https://docs.zenml.io/collaborate/collaborate).

 ### Highly Customizable through Extensible Design

-MLOps frameworks must be extensible by definition.
-Integration boundaries must be clearly delineated and modeled as separate libraries or modules, with well-defined interfaces that can be extended and tailored to specific functionality needs.
+_MLOps frameworks must be extensible by definition.
+Integration boundaries must be clearly delineated and modeled as separate libraries or modules, with well-defined interfaces that can be extended and tailored to specific functionality needs._

 At ZenML, we follow the [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLID) and [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) design principles to maintain a loose coupling between core and external